-James Reeve is a partner of the Finance team at Maples and Calder, the Maples Group's law firm, and is based in the Cayman Islands office.
+James Reeve is head of the Cayman Islands' Structured Finance practice of the Finance team at Maples and Calder, the Maples Group's law firm, and is based in the Cayman Islands office.
 He advises on structured finance transactions (in particular, collateralised loan obligations ("CLO") transactions, related risk retention structures and catastrophe bonds), fund financing matters (acting for both lenders and borrowers) and general banking and financing work.
 James also has experience advising on asset finance transactions (particularly off-balance sheet commercial aircraft financing and leasing) and general corporate and commercial transactions, along with restructurings and securities listings on the Cayman Islands Stock Exchange.

-Maples Group Ugland House, South Church Street PO Box 309 Grand Cayman, KY1-1104 Cayman Islands

-Tel: +1 345 814 5129 Email: james.reeve@maples.com
+Ugland House, South Church Street PO Box 309 Grand Cayman, KY1-1104 Cayman Islands Tel: +1 345 814 5129 Email: james.reeve@maples.com LinkedIn: www.linkedin.com/in/james-reeve-he-him-a78414193

-LinkedIn: www.linkedin.com/in/james-reeve-he-him-a78414193